Lucas-Romero-J/Population_burst_detector/README.md

 the spike distribution in these bursts, the approximate duration or the bursts frequenzy can also be extracted.

 The user experience is quite simple.
-Once you run the script in Matlab there will be an file selection window, and after visualizing the mean frequenzy distribution a horizontal threshold can be set, avoiding the background firing noise and allowing the detection of population bursts.
+Once you run the script in Matlab there will be a file selection window, and after visualizing the mean frequenzy distribution, a horizontal threshold can be set, avoiding the background firing noise and allowing the detection of population bursts.

 The relevant data for analysis purposes can be found in the generated output_file.csv and in the variables